How Long Does A Social Security Disability Review Take?

 Since the CDR process involves a full medical review, the disability decision can take several months.

+How often does SSI review your case?
 If you are expected to improve, they’ll schedule your review about eighteen months after you got disabled.
 If improvement is only possible but not expected, your condition will be reviewed every three years.
 When your condition is permanent, expect a disability review every seven years.

 Most of the time it won’t, but it’s possible depending on your case.